 A landlord however, does more than just run the place.
 At times, they may live under the same roof as you, which may make things awkward for the tenant and landlord.
 Some would even go as far as to impose unnecessary rules that on the tenants.
 Other times,they may be evil people out to make your renting experiences a living hell.

 Obviously, we’re only talking about worst case scenarios, and not all landlords hellish like that.
 Our point is, the absence of a landlord means there’s no need for tenants to pander to them, nor do they have to live in constant fear of ever wondering if their landlords are out to get them.

 With a management, you can expect things to stay professional and transparent, always.
 Rules under a management are also more fluid and lenient.
 As long as you learn to maintain your co-living space in good conditions and abide by the rules set for the general public, you’re good to go.

 A co-living space is almost always situated in the heart of the city.
+City centres and expensive cities such as Kuala Lumpur, Hong Kong, San Francisco are some of the major cities that witness skyrocketed housing costs.
 If that isn’t the case, they’re usually situated on the fringes of the city, which means the residents are a stone’s throw away from any major lifestyle hubs at worst.

 This also equates to access to all forms of public transportations, local eateries, one’s workplace and major health care facilities to name a few.
 In summary, everything is within reach.